deadlyicon/phase-2-challange/part-4/quiz.md

   --And you were in the linkedin-for-dancers folder.
 What command would you use to change folders to the pinterest-for-dogs folder?

+  => ..
+ENTER => cd pinterest-for-dogs ENTER

   --What keyboard shortcut do you use, in your editor, when you want to open a specific file?

+  Command-T

   --What files or folders do you want all git repositories to ignore?

+  node_modules

   --What is the main difference between == and === in JavaScript?

+  ===  only considers values equal that are also the same type

+  == compares equality, but is not type specific